sohanmaheshwar/amplify-rekognition-workshop/part_2/README.md

 **To check if your backend added a S3 bucket check the `aws-exports.js` is copied under your source directory, e.g. ‘/src’ and see if there is a bucket name.
 You will also see credentials for Cognito**

+3. #### Uploading a file

-3. To give the users an option to upload a file using the browser we will use some simple JS and HTML.
+To give the users an option to upload a file using the browser we will use some simple JS and HTML.
 Edit your `index.html` file with the following code.

   The code has some basic styling elements (not required) and a button to choose a local file.